Responding to Kid Charlemagne

 In a social sense, you have died.
 The informal gulag of the expelled is populated entirely by people who made this discovery at various velocities.

-I should say β€” because honesty requires it, and because the essay that soft-pedals this particular truth is not the essay worth writing β€” that I came back by something less than the cleanest possible route.
+I returned from my own Odyssey by something less than the cleanest possible route.
 The cost was real and extended and I carry parts of it still.
-What I will not do is present that cost as evidence for the prosecution, because the prosecution's case is exactly what I've been describing, and its evidence is always the damage, never the perception that the damage was the price of.
-The damage and the perception are not separable.
-That is the thing that cannot be said in the available clinical vocabulary, and that the song β€” somehow, in sixteen bars of guitar β€” manages to say.
+What I will not do is present that cost as evidence for the prosecution, because the prosecution's case is exactly what I've been describing, and its evidence is always the damage, never the wisdom that the damage purchased.
+The damage and the insight are not separable.
+That is the thing that is not articulated in the available clinical vocabulary.
+That is what Kid Charlemagne manages to say.

 The Casualties and the Survivors

 The question the epilogue raises and cannot answer is the one I find myself returning to: what was the difference?
-Not a moral difference β€” the casualties were not weaker, or less careful, or less intelligent than the survivors.
+Not a moral difference β the casualties were not weaker, or less careful, or less intelligent than the survivors.
 Not a pharmacological difference, necessarily, though dosage and frequency and the specific chemistry of individual nervous systems are real variables that the mythology tends to flatten into irrelevance.
 Something more contingent than any of those.
-Something closer to luck, in its most stripped-down and philosophically uncomfortable sense β€” the thing that happens to you rather than the thing you do.
+Something closer to luck, in its most stripped-down and philosophically uncomfortable sense β the thing that happens to you rather than the thing you do.

 What I know, from the inside of this rather than from the literature, is that the damage tends to arrive not in the experience itself but in the return, and not from the perceptual expansion but from the collision.
-The expanded perception, in itself, is not destructive β€” it is disorienting, certainly, and at high enough doses or in psychologically unprepared individuals it can produce acute crises, but the acute crisis is usually survivable.
-What is less survivable, sometimes, is the sustained pressure of a social environment that reads your perception as pathology and responds accordingly, over months and years, with the full apparatus of diagnosis and marginalization and the quiet withdrawal of everything that makes life navigable.
+The expanded perception, in itself, is not destructive β it is disorienting, certainly, and at high enough doses or in psychologically unprepared individuals it can produce acute crises, but the acute crisis is usually survivable.
+What is less survivable is the sustained pressure of a social environment that reads your perception as pathology and responds accordingly, over months and years, with the full apparatus of diagnosis and marginalization and the quiet withdrawal of everything that makes life navigable.
 The damage that Dick catalogs in his epilogue is downstream, in many cases, not of the drug but of the return.

 The amphetamine thread is worth naming here, because it runs through too much of the century's significant creative work to be dismissed as coincidence or romantic mythology.
-Dick's extraordinary productivity β€” fifty novels, hundreds of stories, the sheer impossible volume of it β€” is partly a pharmacological fact.
+Dick's extraordinary productivity β fifty novels, hundreds of stories, the sheer impossible volume of it β is partly a pharmacological fact.
 Kerouac's On The Road was written in three weeks on a benzedrine roll and reads like it, which is not a criticism, because the benzedrine metabolism is built into the book's actual syntax, its breathless accumulation, its refusal to stop.
 Auden took Benzedrine every morning for twenty years.
-The postwar American literary acceleration has an amphetamine engine underneath it that the literary histories tend to politely omit.
+The postwar American literary acceleration has an amphetamine engine, (one that was, ironically, engineered in the pharmacology of wartime Germany and the subsequent emulation of the Allied powers during WWII) underneath it that the literary histories tend to politely omit.

-Gibson is more inferential β€” he has not, to my knowledge, discussed his pharmacological history with anything like Dick's devastating candor β€” but the early Sprawl novels have a phenomenology that feels chemically informed in a way that is difficult to account for otherwise.
-The hypersaturated sensory field, the prose perpetually finding detail at the edge of perception, the sense that the pattern recognition is running at maximum and finding signal in everything β€” these are not descriptions produced from outside a particular kind of cognitive state.
+Gibson is more inferential β he has not, to my knowledge, discussed his pharmacological history with anything like Dick's devastating candor β but the early Sprawl novels have a phenomenology that feels chemically informed in a way that is difficult to account for otherwise.
+The hypersaturated sensory field, the prose perpetually finding detail at the edge of perception, the sense that the pattern recognition is running at maximum and finding signal in everything β these are not descriptions produced from outside a particular kind of cognitive state.
 They are reports from inside it.
 The map has the texture of the territory.

-What survives all of this β€” the casualties, the institutionalization, the damage, the long tail of consequence β€” is the work.
+What survives all of this β the casualties, the institutionalization, the damage, the long trail of consequence β is the work.
 This is not consolation.
 It is simply a fact, and a complicated one.
 Carlton's solo on Kid Charlemagne is not consolation for anything.
-It is proof that something real happened β€” that the civilization, however brief and however violent in its final accounting, produced something that the chemistry and the vision and the particular quality of attention that Fagen and Becker made possible, and that we would not otherwise have.
+It is proof that something real happened β that a creative culture, however brief and however violent in its final accounting, engendered a chemistry, a vision, and a quality of attention that otherwise would not have existed.
 You cannot unhear it.
-You cannot institutionalize it or correct it with Thorazine or remove it from the record of what human beings have made when they were fully, dangerously, unrepeatable alive to what they were doing.
+You cannot institutionalize it or correct it with Thorazine or remove it from the record of what human beings have made when they were fully, dangerously, inimitably alive to what they were doing.

 What the Song Knows

-I am not, in the end, writing about Steely Dan.
-Or rather β€” I am writing about Steely Dan in the same way that the song is writing about Owsley: using a specific, datable, richly particular subject as the instrument through which something larger and less easily nameable can be approached without falsifying it.
+My intention is not merely to write an essay about a song by Steely Dan.
+Crucially I am writing about Steely Dan in the same sense that Kid Charlemagne tells a story about Owsley: using a specific, datable, richly particular subject as the instrument through which something larger and less easily articulated can be approached without falsifying it.

 What Fagen and Becker understood, and what the song demonstrates rather than argues, is that irony is not the enemy of feeling.
-It is its most honest available register, when the subject is one that sincerity would either sentimentalize or condemn β€” and the history I've been tracing here is one that has been damaged, in roughly equal measure, by both of those responses.
-The sentimentalized version β€” the Summer of Love as innocent golden age, the casualties as brave explorers, the whole soft-focus mythology that the sixties generates about itself β€” is a lie of omission that serves the living at the expense of the dead.
-The condemnatory version β€” the War on Drugs narrative, the clinical vocabulary of pathology and deviance, the pharmacological correction of perception that dares to see the scaffolding β€” is a lie of commission that serves the consensus at the expense of the truth.
+It is one of its most available registers, when the subject is one that bluntness would either sentimentalize or condemn.
+The history I've been tracing here is one that has been damaged, in roughly equal measure, by both of those responses.
+The sentimentalized version β the Summer of Love as innocent golden age, the casualties as brave explorers, the whole soft-focus mythology that the sixties engenderedβ is a lie of omission that serves the living at the expense of the dead.
+The condemnatory version β the War on Drugs narrative, the clinical vocabulary of pathology and deviance, the pharmacological correction of perception that dares to call out the scaffolding β is a lie of commission that serves the consensus at the expense of the truth.

-The song holds both without resolving them, which is the only honest position available.
-The groove is magnificent over images of the ruins.
+The song holds both without resolving them, which is a starkly honest position.
+A magnificent groove weaves through images of ruin like a fantastic, brilliantly colorful phoenix.
 Carlton's solo grieves and exults simultaneously.
-The lyric is sardonic and the music is alive and neither cancels the other out and the resulting thing is more true than either would be alone.
+The lyric is sardonic and the music is alive and neither cancels the other out but the harmonic whole tells a tale that either part on its own could not.

-I should say β€” because the essay demands it, and because anything less would be a betrayal of everything that precedes it β€” that I do not know, with any certainty, what I survived or what it cost me or what, if anything, it gave me in return.
-The accounting is ongoing and the books don't balance cleanly, which is itself perhaps the most honest thing I can report.
-What I know is that I heard the song, and I knew what it knew, and the knowing was not theoretical.
+I cannot bring into perfect focus precisely what I survived or what it cost me or what, if anything, it gave me in return.
+The accounting is ongoing and the books don't balance cleanly.
+What I do know is that I heard the song, and I understood it, and the knowing was not theoretical.

-There is a quality of recognition β€” not nostalgia, not quite grief, something more complex and less domesticated than either β€” that arrives when the Carlton solo begins.
-It is the recognition of someone who is being told, in a language that bypasses the available clinical vocabularies, that what happened was real.
-That the civilization, brief and costly as it was, was real.
+There is an emotional register, not nostalgia, not quite grief, but something more complex and less domesticated than either β that arises in me when the Carlton solo begins.
+It is the recognition of someone who is being told, in a language that bypasses the available clinical vocabularies, that what happened to me and to so many others was real.
+That the cultural phenomenon, brief and costly as it was, was real.
 That the perception, however socially inconvenient, was not pathology.
-That the dream, even as a ruined thing, even as a cautionary tale, even as a list of names on a dedication page that reduces grown men to silence β€” that the dream had in it something genuine and irreducible and worth the honest telling.
+That the dream, even as a ruined thing, even as a cautionary tale, even as a list of names on a dedication page that reduces grown men to silence β held within it something genuine and irreducible and worthy of an honest telling.

 Jonathan Brown writes on technology, security, and culture for bordercybergroup.com and aetheriumarcana.org.